vitthalk15/E-commerce-Shopping-/README.md

 Welcome to my E-commerce shopping web page project!
 This project is built using Next.js and Tailwind CSS to provide a modern and responsive shopping experience for users.

+## Access Web Page

+You can access the web page directly at [E-commerce Shopping Web Page](https://e-commerce-shopping-gamma.vercel.app/).

 ## Features

 - **Next.js:** Utilizing the power of React with server-side rendering for fast page loads and seamless navigation.